society-for-the-blind/slate2-proposal/slate2_proposal.md

 1. Terminology
 ==============

-As this proposal supports the philosophy of the free software movement, its vocabulary has been chosen carefully.[@gnu-words]

 **subsystem**
 : The _constituent relationship and service program management system_ proposed in this paper is a collection of subsystems collaborating with each other to provide services for organizational programs and departments.
 Each subsystem is a software with a specific purpose that contributes to the overall functionality of the system.
 An example would be a subsystem for volunteer management.